Results of the Work – 9/21/17

 Bob

-So thanks so much for your prayers for the ministry and for evangelism today if you had a chance God blessed.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance, God directed me and was with me all day.

 In Him,